phelipetls/seriesbr/README.md

     8      10844        mensal  Variação percentual mensal  Índice de Preços ao Consumidor-Amplo (IPCA) - ...
     9      16122        mensal  Variação percentual mensal  Índice nacional de preços ao consumidor - Ampl...

 By default, it only returns the first 10 results.
-If what you're looking for isn't there, you can get more results by specifying the `rows` argument and it will be returned that many results, starting at line `start` (whose default is value 1).

-You can also declare the `start` argument to specify
+If you didn't find what you're looking for, you can manipulate the return data by specifying the `rows` argument, and then that many rows will be returned starting at line `start` (default 1).

     bcb.search("Monetária", rows = 20, start = 1)